About the Organization

-Founded in 1917, Golden Gate Audubon Society partners with land management organizations, local schools, and city planning staff to keep the Bay Area
+Founded in 1917, Golden Gate Audubon Society partners with land management organizations, local schools, and city planning staff to keep the Bay Area a

-activities, as well as educating the public about the unique species.
+as well as educating the public about the unique species.

-Golden Gate Audubon Society works with disadvantaged schools in East Oakland, North Richmond, and Southeast San Francisco to provide classes on local
+Golden Gate Audubon Society works with disadvantaged schools in East Oakland, North Richmond, and Southeast San Francisco to provide classes on local habitats

-is hosted monthly in either San Francisco or Berkeley.
+in either San Francisco or Berkeley.